 My name is Cheryl Lim.
 On June 1 2010, I opened Elephant Shoes, a new artisan collective at 1301 Bloor St West.
-On November 1 2011, I continued my commitment to the neighborhood by moving into a bigger space across the street, 1342 Bloor St West and Lansdowne.
-I am focused on making this a community servicing space and not just offer retail of beautiful works.
-But, by giving local area artists a location to display their efforts and by providing art workshops for all ages.
+In January 2014, I continued my commitment to the neighborhood joining forces with like-minded Jess at Ransack the Universe.
+Now located inside 1207 Bloor St West.
+The mission is still the same, to create a community servicing space giving local area artists a location to display their efforts and by providing art workshops for all ages.
 It may sound a little hippie but I want to encourage creative expression and gifting as my way to make the world a better place.

 In my spare time, I have taken several art classes ranging from drawing to pottery, silver smith to iron metal working.
 I found both happiness and peace in thinking of the perfect thing to make for my family and friends.
 I had dreamed of having a store one day where I could just match people with the perfect gift, either for someone or themselves.
 Well, after dedicating so many years of my life to the corporate Man, I have decided to follow my dreams.